Viola: Organizations and research

 A renewal of interest in the viola by performers and composers in the twentieth century led to increased research devoted to the instrument.
 Paul Hindemith and Vadim Borisovsky made an early attempt at an organization, in 1927, with the Violists' World Union.
 But it was not until 1968, with the creation of the Viola-Forschungsgesellschaft, now the International Viola Society (IVS), that a lasting organization took hold.
 The IVS now consists of twelve chapters around the world, the largest being the American Viola Society (AVS), which publishes the Journal of the American Viola Society.
 In addition to the journal, the AVS sponsors the David Dalton Research Competition and the Primrose International Viola Competition.

-The 1960s also saw the beginning of several research publications devoted to the viola, beginning with Franz Zeyringer's, Literatur für Viola, which has undergone several versions, the most recent being in 1985.
-In 1980, Maurice Riley produced the first attempt at a comprehensive history of the viola, in his History of the Viola, which was followed with the second volume in 1991.
+The 1960s also saw the beginning of several research publications devoted to the viola, beginning with Franz Zeyringer's Literatur für Viola, which has appeared in several versions, the most recent being in 1985.
+In 1980, Maurice Riley produced the first attempt at a comprehensive history of the viola, in his History of the Viola, which was followed with a second volume in 1991.
 The IVS published the multi-language Viola Yearbook from 1979 to 1994, during which several other national chapters of the IVS published respective newsletters.
 The Primrose International Viola Archive at Brigham Young University houses the greatest amount of material related to the viola, including scores, recordings, instruments, and archival materials from some of the world's greatest violists.

 Music

 Reading music

 Music that is written for the viola primarily uses the alto clef, which is otherwise rarely used.
 Viola music employs the treble clef when there are substantial sections of music written in a higher register.
-The alto clef is defined by the placement of C4 on the middle line of the staff.
-In treble clef, this note is placed one ledger line below the staff and in the bass clef (used, notably, by the cello and double bass) it is placed one ledger line above.
+The alto clef indicates the placement of C4 on the middle line of the staff.

-As the viola is tuned exactly one octave above the cello (meaning that the viola retains the same string notes as the cello, but an octave higher), music that is notated for the cello can be easily transcribed for alto clef without any changes in key.
+As the viola is tuned exactly one octave above the cello, music that is notated for the cello can be easily transcribed for alto clef without any changes in key.
 For example, there are numerous editions of Bach's Cello Suites transcribed for viola.
-The viola also has the advantage of smaller scale-length, which means that the stretches on the cello are easier on the viola.
+The viola also has the advantage of smaller scale-length when compared to the cello.
+This means that the stretches needed by cellists to play certain notes are easier to achieve on the viola.
+However, occasional changes must be made due to differences in the ways that the two instruments are played, as well as their differences in range.